 Despite its name it has nothing to do with worms of any sort.
 It is a fungal infection that can occur on the skin or nails.
 There are different varieties of fungal strain that cause ‘Ringworm’ one of the most infectious and easily spread is ‘Trichophyton mentagrophytes‘.
-These strains that can occur on dogs are also transferable to people, and other animals such as, cats, rabbits, mice etc. It is possible to be an Asymptomatic Carrier, meaning they can have the infection, and spread it to others but show no symptoms!!
+These strains that can occur on dogs are also transferable to people, and other animals such as, cats, rabbits, mice etc. It is possible to be an Asymptomatic Carrier, meaning you can have the infection, and spread it to others, but show no symptoms!!

 These are some of the symptoms but not necessarily all of them.